- Scrap paper (suggested types listed below)

 Making paper is a wet, messy process!
 Cover surfaces with plastic to waterproof them.
 Have plenty of old towels, rags, sheets, and sponges for both making the paper and cleaning up afterwards.
 Note that the dyes in colored papers can stain surfaces like countertops, so protect them, too.

-Gather scrap paper, such as recycled office paper, envelopes (remove any plastic windows), colored paper, and uncoated gift wrap.
-Pieces of any size are fine, because you'll be tearing the paper into pieces.
-(If you have access to an office paper shredder it might be a good source of pre-shredded paper!)
+If possible, use paper from the recycle bin (rather than new paper) to make this activity the most Earth-friendly.
+Gather scrap paper — including office paper, envelopes (remove any plastic windows), colored paper, and uncoated gift wrap.
+For Earth-inspired paper, choose shades of blue and green, as well as white.
 You can use small amounts of glossy or coated papers as well as newspapers, but don't make them the primary ingredient.
-Printed office paper often yields a gray-ish homemade paper, so consider your color scheme and include papers in those colors.
-(Another option is to add beet juice, cranberry juice, or food coloring to the white paper.)
+Printed office paper often yields a grayish homemade paper, so consider your color scheme and include papers in those colors.

 Tear the paper into pieces about an inch square (or smaller).
 Cover the paper with warm water and let it soak for at least two hours.